dabbu-knowledge-platform/files-api-server/CONTRIBUTING.md

 - `docs`: Documentation changes
 - `perf`: A code change that improves performance
 - `refactor`: A code change that neither fixes a bug nor adds a feature
+- `test`: A change to the tests
 - `style`: Changes that do not affect the meaning of the code (linting)
-- `vendor`: Bumping a dependency like node or express
+- `build`: Bumping a dependency like node or express

 Other things to keep in mind when writing a commit message: